prof7bit/TorChat/README_DEBIAN.markdown

 sizes) into libpurples appropriate pixmap folders (this is optional, it will also run without the icons but a full install should include them).

-Please submit patches of how the makefile should do this in order to make it properly work for creating a deban installer (do we need a special make target for Debian or does the debian installer use the install target?)